 W+S: What inspired your product idea?

-Holly Greenhagen: Through volunteering with Chicago Fair Trade I got to know the staff at Ten Thousand Villages Evanston a little bit.
-Joseph, the manager there, had mentioned more than once that he saw a lack of fair-trade menswear in the market.
-I was kind of jonesing to work on a product development project for myself (I had worked on so much product development for other brands, but nothing for myself since my bridal days).
-I immediately thought of Work+Shelter.
-I knew if they could sew to the quality standards I had in mind, I could definitely work on test-fitting and getting feedback on fabrics at this end.
-As it turned out, WS ended up being able to do the patternmaking as well.
+Holly Greenhagen: Through volunteering with Chicago Fair Trade I got to meet the staff at Ten Thousand Villages Evanston.
+Joseph, the manager there, mentioned more than once a lack of fair-trade menswear in the market.
+I was jonesing to work on an extracurricular project (I had worked on so much product development for other brands, but nothing for myself since my bridal days).
+I immediately thought of Work+Shelter, having met the U.S. team in Chicago.
+I knew if they could sew to the quality standards I had in mind, I could manage the fittings and such at this end.
+As it turned out, W+S did the patternmaking too.

 W+S: Please describe the fabric decision-making process.
-How did W+S help guide + accommodate you in your search for the perfect fabrics for your product?
+How did W+S help guide you in your search for the perfect fabrics for your product?

 Holly Greenhagen: W+S did all of the patternmaking.
-They made the initial pattern and a first sample, and all I had to do was fit the sample at this end and send back comments and my suggestions for revisions, which W+S executed perfectly.
+They made the initial pattern and a first sample.
+I fit the sample at this end and sent back comments and my suggestions for revisions, which W+S executed perfectly.
 Then we repeated the process at size set.
 My experience as a patternmaker helped me figure out what revisions to suggest, but the master jis in India did the actual measuring and walking and truing.

 W+S: How did you decide on sizing and fit for your line?

 Holly Greenhagen: I just wanted a shirt that would fit my middle-aged husband and his friends.
 And Ten Thousand Villages Evanston’s clientele!
-I did get a lot of useful fit feedback and fabric feedback from Joseph and Ten Thousand Villages Evanston during the process.
-Men’s fit is new to me, so I’m sure we still have some stuff to learn!
+I tried the samples on as many men as I could.
+Men’s fit is new to me, so I’m sure we still have some stuff to learn.
 One thing I’d like to add down the road is a slim fit.